You are viewing a story from harrypotterfanfiction.com

 ‘Yes.
 She did,’ was all I could manage to say.
 I really didn’t want to think about that woman.

 ‘I wasn’t sure what happened.
-I knew Bella had thrown the knife but I always hoped she had missed.
+I knew Bella had thrown the knife.
 I should have known she had hit her target.
 She never missed.’

 ‘Of course he did,’ Draco mumbled under his breath, but loudly enough that I still caught it.

 ‘What did you just say,’ I asked, my voice rising more than a few octaves.

 ‘What, em, nothing,’ Draco said trying to look innocent, despite the guilt in his eyes. .